PROFILES

 Cost of a profile

 On disk: a fresh profile is ~10 KB (config + memory seeds + empty directory tree).
 After a few weeks of use, expect 5–50 MB depending on voice-cache and session-history retention.
-The TUI top bar surfaces the live size next to the profile name; the cleanup wizard (alpi setup → Cleanup) reclaims audio cache, old sessions, rotated logs, schedule output, and RAG store freelist bloat on demand.
+The TUI top bar surfaces the live size next to the profile name; the cleanup wizard (alpi setup → Cleanup) reclaims audio cache, old sessions, rotated logs, schedule output, and knowledge index freelist bloat on demand.

 On CPU / memory: a profile not in active use costs nothing.
-Active surfaces collapse into two processes: the TUI instance (when you launch it) and the alpi daemon — one process per machine, hosting every profile's gateway / scheduler / ALP listener / workgroups poller as supervised tasks named <profile>/<service> on a single asyncio loop.
+Active surfaces collapse into two processes: the TUI instance (when you launch it) and the alpi daemon — one process per machine, hosting every profile's scheduler / ALP listener / workgroups poller as supervised tasks named <profile>/<service> on a single asyncio loop.
 The daemon is auto-installed on the first alpi setup and managed from alpi setup → Services → Daemon thereafter.

 Common patterns